 Sightseeing: Hit the Oregon Film Trail

 For more than a century, cinematographers have selected Oregon landscapes as starring backdrops to their stories.
 In fact, the state’s wildly diverse scenery makes appearances in 450-plus feature and television projects of all mediums and genres.
 Fervent fans of some of the most iconic feature films seek out the filming locations of their favorite scenes — such as Oregon Coast road-trippers who revisit “The Goonies,” a 1985 adventure-comedy produced by Steven Spielberg.
-It celebrates its 35th anniversary in 2020 at the annual Goonies Day (June 7) in the screen-famous city of Astoria, which has more than a dozen filming locations you can visit, as well as a small film museum, which just so happens to be the infamous “Goonies” jail.
+It celebrates its anniversary at the annual Goonies Day (June 7) in the screen-famous city of Astoria, which has more than a dozen filming locations you can visit, as well as a small film museum, which just so happens to be the infamous “Goonies” jail.

 And finding the locations of your favorite films is easier than ever, especially so with the ever-expanding Historic Oregon Film Trail.
 This statewide network of signage pinpoints scenes you might remember from Oregon-made films such as “Free Willy,” “Sometimes a Great Notion,” “Kindergarten Cop” and more.
 The signs, of course, are merely a jumping-off point into each region’s storied cinematic history.
 In the case of “One Flew Over the Cuckoo’s Nest,” an Academy Award-winning legend based on a novel by Ken Kesey, a trip to Salem to explore the primary setting inspires a deeper investigation of the one-of-a-kind OSH Museum of Mental Health.
 Similarly, the coming-of-age classic “Stand by Me” has inspired fans from the world over to explore the handsome town of Brownsville, which has celebrated the movie’s legacy with the community-wide “Stand by Me” Day every July since 2007.